Many More Maps

 2. The Watering Hole

 Take to the sand and enjoy a pint at The Watering Hole, the UK’s only official bar on the beach!
+It’s one of the top human features in Cornwall, and on one of my favourite beaches near Newquay.

-Although it’s not quite a castle or famed tourist attraction, this awesome pub and restaurant on Perranporth Beach is probably my favourite of all these Cornish landmarks!
 That’s because I’ve spent a ton of time in Perranporth, so I visit this place at least twice a year!
 In my opinion, it’s one of the best places to enjoy a beer in the entire world.
+It’s also super casual, so you’re welcome even sopping wet after going surfing.

 With a huge amount of picnic benches laid out on the sand, you can enjoy traditional Cornish ales (and even pretty decent cups of tea and coffee) whilst sitting out under the sun.
 Oh, and their hot chocolates are to die for!